saucelabs/sauce-docs/docs/mobile-apps/features/network-capture.md

 5. Inspect network logs in the [Sauce Labs Network Viewer](/mobile-apps/features/network-capture/#sauce-labs-network-viewer) as they arrive.

 <img src={useBaseUrl('img/mobile-apps/network-capture-3.png')} alt="Inspect network logs" width="700"/>

+#### Cross Browser

+System capture for Cross Browser works the same way it does for Live Testing.
+In the live test window, in the left toolbar, open the **Developer Options** and select the **Network tab**.

+If you need to localize the capture context with just the browser and omit all network calls from the system entirely, then prefer using our [DevTools](/web-apps/live-testing/dev-tools/) solution.
+It will allow you isolate network calls from individual browser tabs and provide a reacher debugging experience.

 ### Limitations
 :::note Limitations